project-SIMPLE/simple.NSTDA.gama/README_VU1.md

 The BiodiVRestorer Virtual Universe version 1 (VU#1) employs three integrated GAMA simulation models.
 This suite includes:
 - **Forest trail model**, designed as an interactive gameplay simulation for seed collection
-- **Forest growth model** that projects the forest's ecological development over the subsequent 20 years based on the collected seeds
+- **Forest growth model**, that projects the forest's ecological development over the subsequent 20 years based on the collected seeds
 - **Radar Chart model**, used to visually summarize and analyze the key results derived from the seed collection simulation.

 ### Learning Objectives